VitaliyShevchenko/go-with-clouds-tasks/Task3.md

 #### Sub-task 12.2 (Webhooks)
 The CRD should be validated properly, to achieve that custom validating_webhook for the CRD should be implemented.

 Validation rules:
+* it should not allow duplicated keys to be defined in one `KeyValueData` resource
 * it should deny adding `KeyValueData` resource with a key that is already defined in another resource

+Make sure to have these validations for both create and update actions.

 ### Sub-task 13 (package managers)
 The application should be packaged to Helm (one of the available package managers) chart.
 This will helm to define, install,